durbanlegend/thag_rs/README.md

 * Runs serious Rust scripts (not just the "Hello, world!" variety) with no need to create a project.
 * Aims to be the most capable and reliable script runner for Rust code.
-* Crucially, specific features of dependencies may be specified, giving your scripts access to advanced functionality.
+* Specific features of dependencies may be specified, giving your scripts access to advanced functionality.
 Local path and git dependencies may also be specified, allowing you to access your unpublished crates.
 * A choice of modes - bearing in mind the importance of expressions in Rust:
     * expression mode for small, basic expressions on the fly.
     * REPL mode offers interactivity, and accepts multi-line expressions since it respects matching braces, brackets, parens and quotes.
-    * stdin mode accepts larger scripts or programs on the fly, which need not be expressions as such.
-Being stdin it can be used with piped input.
+    * stdin mode accepts larger scripts or programs on the fly, as typed, pasted or piped input.
-    * edit mode is stdin mode with the addition of basic TUI (terminal user interface) in-place editing.
+    * edit mode is stdin mode with the addition of basic TUI (terminal user interface) in-place editing, with or without piped input.
-    * the classic script mode runs any .rs file consisting of a valid Rust script or program.
+    * the classic script mode runs any .rs file consisting of a valid Rust snippet or program.
 * You can use a shebang to write scripts in Rust.
 * You can even build your own commands, using the `--executable` (`-x`) option.
 This will compile a valid script to an executable command in the Cargo bin directory `<home>/.cargo/bin`.
 * `thag_rs` supports a personal library of code samples for reuse.
 The downloadable starter set in the demo subdirectory includes numerous examples from popular crates, as well as original examples including fast big-integer factorial and Fibonacci calculation and prototypes of TUI editing and of the adaptive colour palettes described below.